dbrennand/dbrennand.github.io/content/blog/:covid-19-app.md

 2. Log in to my Azure account using the command: `az login`.

-3. From my project repository, run the following command: `az webapp up --sku F1 --name <app-name>`.
+3. From my project repository, run the following command: `az webapp up --sku F1 --name <my-app-name>`.

 Thats it!
 The Azure CLI did all of the heavy lifting creating a resource group for my application in Azure, creating an App Service plan and the app service object, zipping up my application and deploying it! :smile: